DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ```
 Note: to directly compare the two files without having to worry about precision issues, the original code `save_gnuplot` function has been modified to save binary files; this is the only change that has been performed on it.

->**Note**: MPI-IO writes binary files and does not truncate the file on which it'll write if it already exists: if you want to run the program with a size which is smaller than the previous one, delete the `solution.dat` file before running, in order to generate it from scratch instead of overwriting it. `compare%pu` targets are already provided with an internal `clean`, in order to repeatedly compare results without having to worry about non-truncated files.
+>**Note**: MPI-IO writes binary files and does not truncate the file on which it'll write if it already exists: if you want to run the program with a size which is smaller than the previous one, `make clean` or empty the `output` folder before running, in order to generate it from scratch instead of overwriting it. `compare%pu` targets are already provided with an internal `clean`, in order to repeatedly compare results without having to worry about non-truncated files.